 Foreign investors are permitted to transfer dividends abroad and income legally earned in Vietnam and any remaining invested capital upon the liquidation of an investment project.
-This transfer must be conducted via capital account.
+This transfer must be conducted via the company's capital account.

 Money Laundering Regulations